dixondan/canopy-mortality-CA/README.md

         - Locations of all 768 X 768-m scenes for model training and testing (labels/scenes_768x768.gpkg)
         - RScript for generating canopy polygons from aerial lidar (labels/laz_to_crowns.R)
         - Geopackages of pre-fire canopy polygons labeled with post-fire NAIP imagery ()
+        - 3-m rasterized labels ()
         - Metadata for labeled polygons ()
+        - **Not included are PlanetScope median mosaics due to licensing restrictions

 Graphical abstract:
 <p align="center">